flash62au/WiTcontroller/README.md

       - or followed by 9 then \# to put into deep sleep Pressing '\*' again before the '\#' will terminate the current command (but not start a new command)
  - \# = Pressing # alone will show the function the the numbered keys (0-9) perform, outside the menu.
+       Optionally, you can configure it so that the the Function labels from the roster show

 Pressing the Encoder button while the ESP32 is in Deep Sleep will revive it.